divio/divio-cloud-docs/background/project-creation-options.rst

 .. _project-creation-platform:

-Platform
+Stack
 ---------

-Options include Python, Node, PHP, Java and others.
+Options include Build your own, Aldryn Python, Node, PHP, Java and others.

-If you prefer to build your own Dockerfile and project components from scratch, select *No platform*.
-We recommend becoming familiar with Divio projects before doing this.
+:ref:`django-create-deploy` for a good example of using the *Build your own* option with Django.

 ..
 Do not change this reference!